Abdul9010150809/SCT_WD_1/README.md

 ## 📁 Project Structure

 ```
+	SCT_WD_1/
+	│
-	index.html – 🧱 Main file with complete HTML, CSS, and JS
+	├── index.html          # 🧱 Main HTML file (includes CSS and JS, or links to them)
-	README.md – 📘 Project documentation
+	├── README.md           # 📘 Project documentation
-	output.pdf – 🖨️ Printable version of the website
+	├── output.pdf          # 🖨️ Printable version of the website
+	│
-	/images/ – 🖼️ Screenshots and output images of the site
+	├── images/             # 🖼️ Folder for all screenshots and output images
+	    ├── img1.jpg
+	    ├── img2.jpg
+	    └── ...

 ```

 🚀 How to Run on Linux